googleapis/cloud-trace-nodejs/README.md

     plugins: {
       // You may use a package name or absolute path to the file.
       'my-module': '@google/cloud-trace-plugin-my-module',
-      'another-module': path.join(__dirname, 'path/to/another/module/plugin.js')
+      'another-module': path.join(__dirname, 'path/to/my-custom-plugins/plugin-another-module.js')
     }
   });
 ```

 This list of plugins will be merged with the list of built-in plugins, which will be loaded by the plugin loader.
-Each plugin is only loaded when the module that it patches is loaded; in other words, there is no computational overhead for loading plugins for unused modules.
+Each plugin is only loaded when the module that it patches is loaded; in other words, there is no computational overhead for listing plugins for unused modules.

 To create a plugin for a module, please see the [Plugin Developer Guide](./plugin-guide.md).